JohnMulligan/truncated_tetrahedron/Readme.md

 	1. It then sweeps an ever-tightening window of angles, increasing its accuracy by one decimal point at each step
 	1. The output file is ```outputs/{N}/angles_improved.txt```, whose columns are:
 		1. improved angle
+		1. original angle
+		1. the np_id of the folding pattern this was tested on
+		1. the min distance of that optimized folding
 	1. This should be parallelized to the number of angles that need optimization (TBD)

 Then do some manual checks/cleanups.
 Your angles_improved file will have 2 kinds of outlier: